quii/learn-go-with-tests/roman-numerals.md

 total += romanNumerals.ValueOf(symbol)
 ```

 And all the tests pass!
+Now we have fully working software we can indulge ourselves in some refactoring with confidence

+## Refactor

+Ehm..

 ## Wrapping up